-The Galena Mine has a long history dating back to 1887, but the modern history and mining commenced in 1947 under the management of Asarco LLC.
+The Galena Mine has a long history dating back to 1887, but the modern history and mining commenced in 1947 under the management of Asarco.
 A landmark event occurred in February, 1953, when the tetrahedrite-bearing Silver Vein was encountered on the 3000 level.
 This changed the major focus of mining from galena-dominated silver-lead ores, to tetrahedrite-dominated silver-copper ores.
 From mid-1992 to mid-1997, the Galena operation was closed due to the low price of silver.
-During the closure, Asarco LLC and Coeur d'Alene Mines acquired the Galena and Coeur mines, under the name of Silver Valley Resources.
-Ownership of the Galena complex was consolidated in 1999 under the name of Coeur Silver Valley.
+During the closure, Asarco and Coeur d'Alene Mines acquired the Galena and Coeur mines, under the name of Silver Valley Resources.
+Ownership of the Galena complex was consolidated in 1999 by Coeur d'Alene Mines under the name of Coeur Silver Valley.

-Sinking of the Coeur Mine shaft was initiated in 1963 by Coeur d'Alene Mines.
-The mine produced continuously from 1976 through 1991, and again from 1996 through 1997.
+Sinking of the Coeur Mine shaft was initiated in 1963 by Asarco.
+The mine produced continuously from 1976 through 1991, and again for a brief period in 1996 and 1997.
 The mine was on care and maintenance from 1997 to 2007, when work was begun to rehabilitate the Coeur Mine 3400 level and later the Coeur Shaft.
 The Coeur mill was re-started in September 2007 to process silver-lead ore from the Galena Mine.